GoogleCloudPlatform/cloud-ops-sandbox/cloud-shell/README.md

 $ docker build -t cloudshell-image .
 ```

-2. Set up docker to authenticate using `gcloud` (only if developer has not previously done this). *Note: Currently only developers with 'Owner' permissions can push images to GCR.*
+2. Set up docker to authenticate using `gcloud` (only if developer has not previously done this). *Note: Currently only developers with 'Owner' permissions on the stackdriver-sandbox project (where GCR repo is located) can push images to the stackdriver-sandbox GCR.*

 ```bash
 $ gcloud auth configure-docker